 How to apply?

 An electronic application form must be completed (Paderborn Application and Review System).

 Large projects have to explicitly demonstrate their degree of parallelism, efficiency and scalability on the available HPC systems or a comparable installation.
 We provide a template and guidelines.

 Proposals for test and small projects can be submitted at any time and are continuously evaluated.

-The maximum project duration is 12 months.
+The project duration of large and samll projects is 12 months.

 |Opening date || |